mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 Backup and versioning concept

-- Automatic backups – compressed (GZIP), time-based, on open and on save
+- Automatic backups – compressed (GZIP), time-based, on open and save

-- Version archive – named snapshots with diff view and preview
+- Version Archive - named snapshots with diff display and preview

-Before any restore an automatic backup of the current file is created.
+A backup of the current file is automatically created before each restore.